 Anyone with questions about financial aid, student employment, or paying a student's bill, will receive the best service by

 Student Financial Services staff can answer or route questions to the best person available to answer them.
-If the person who receives the call or e-mail is unable to provide the assistance needed, they will refer the call or email on to the person who can best provide that assistance.
+If the person who receives the call or email is unable to provide the assistance needed, they will refer the call or email on to the counselor who can best provide that assistance.

 Below is a list of Student Financial Services Office staff along with a brief description of each staff member's responsibilities.